5G NR ARFCN

 - the gNB uses ARFCN when configuring carrier-related radio parameters

-- engineers use ARFCN when validating bands, planning cells, and reading traces
+- ARFCN is used when validating bands, planning cells, and reading traces

 - ARFCN belongs naturally with PHY and radio-planning topics, not as a stand-alone blog concept